Richard Rathe's Reflections

 Remain calm, be kind, and carry on regardless!

 id photo You've reached the online journal of Richard Rathe — online since 2004!
 In this iteration I'm trying a few new ideas: minimal markup, working with mostly plain text, and moving beyond the timeline.
-Some refer to this as a Digital Garden.
 I call it BLIS (BLog It Simple).
 Find me online…

 Click or tap on any Article or Social Media Post to see more.
 You can also Search by key words.